Skip to content

 Language in Vietnam

-Most of the people of Vietnam speak the Vietnamese language, which has developed over the ages.
-The ancient people of Vietnam used Chinese characters to write, create and modify until the Vietnamese language was formed in the 13th century.
+Most Vietnamese people speak the Vietnamese language, which has developed over the ages.
+The ancient people of Vietnam used Chinese characters to write, create, and modify until the Vietnamese language was formed in the 13th century.

-Minorities of the population of Vietnam speak Chinese, Thy, and Chimera, and traces of French colonialism are still present in Vietnam, where many of its residents speak French as a second language besides English.
+Minorities of Vietnam’s population speak Chinese, Thy, and Chimera, and traces of French colonialism are still present.
+Many residents speak French as a second language besides English.
 The Japanese language has spread in Vietnam due to increased trade links between the two countries.

 Weather in Vietnam